TagGerr/THavalon/README.md

 The Lovers are a valid target for Assassination.

-Note that in 5 and 6 player games, it is possible for there to be only one Lover.
-In games with at least 7 players, if there is only one Lover present, they become Uther instead (see below).

 #### Lancelot
 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.